Clyde Fruth

 Snow and Supplies

-Clyde Fruth talks about the most difficult times he had in Korea.
-He describes deep snows forcing traveling by foot to his mountain forward observer post.
-In this predicament, they had to carry all their food, supplies, water, and weapons that were heavy to carry in the cold.
+Clyde Fruth discusses the most difficult times he had in Korea.
+He explains deep snows forced traveling by foot to his mountain forward observer post.
+In this predicament, he recalls having to carry all their heavy food, supplies, water, and weapons in the cold up the side of the mountain.

 Share YouTube: